Applied Data Analytics (IE 2064) Spring 2024

 Project

 The projects will involve taking a real dataset and applying the skills that you have learnt in this course to solve a problem for a `stakeholder'.
+You will be assessed through a series of presentations and an oral exam.

 Collaboration and academic integrity